 - Second Monday 5 p.m. – Committee of the Whole – Council Office

 - Second Monday 7 p.m. – Regular Council Meeting – Council Chambers

-- Third Monday - Finance, Audit, and Budget Committee and Strategic Planning Committee – Council Office
+- Third Monday - Nominations and Appointments Committee (if needed), Finance, Audit, and Budget Committee, and Standards of Living Committee – Council Office

 - Fourth Monday 5 p.m.
 Committee of the Whole – Council Office